In this article, we’re going to discuss an advanced exercise, the dumbbell pullover exercise.

 2. Dumbbell Chest Fly

-In this exercise, you lie down with your full body on the bench, and instead of using one dumbbell you use two dumbbells in both of your hands and move your arms in an opening and closing and manner and in doing so you stretch and contract your chest muscle.
+In this exercise, you lie down with your full body on the bench, and instead of using one dumbbell you use two dumbbells in both of your hands and move your arms in an opening and closing manner, and in doing so you stretch and contract your chest muscle.

 Lie down flat on the bench and hold the dumbbells with both your hands stretching your arms out straight from your chest.